Loading color scheme

 To read more of Jeremy's work, you can order one of his highly-acclaimed books by visiting the Online Store to purchase signed copies or unsigned ones by purchasing a copy wherever books are sold.

-*Note: This essay is the first of seven authored by Jeremy for the LDS Midsingle (31-45+) community.
+*Note: This essay is the third of seven authored by Jeremy for the LDS Midsingle (31-45+) community.
 The opinions and…